-In the late 1920’s, when my mother (I’ll call her Little Mary) was about 7 years old, she and my grandparents lived along with their extended family in Paterson, NJ.
+In the late 1920’s, when my mother (I’ll call her Little Mary) was about 7 years old, she and my grandparents lived in Paterson, NJ.

 Paterson's famous silk mills were a natural lure for my grandfather and other Armenian immigrants who had practiced weaving in the Old Country.